Nutrijelly/Nutrijelly/README.md

 # 👋Hi, I'm Kevin!

 <p align="left">🌟 Since I was a kid, I've always been fascinated by technology.
-From wanting to create games to diving into web development and artificial intelligence, my curiosity keeps growing.</p>
+From wanting to create games to diving into<br> web development and artificial intelligence, my curiosity keeps growing.</p>

-<p align="left">💻 Currently, I thoroughly enjoy exploring web development and AI.
-Writing code and creating something useful is incredibly satisfying to me.</p>
+<p align="left">💻 Currently, I thoroughly enjoy exploring web development and AI.<br> Writing code and creating something useful is incredibly satisfying to me.</p>

-<p align="left">🚀 I'm passionate about contributing to the future of technology.
-I believe that technology has the power to change the world, and I want to be part of that change.</p>
+<p align="left">🚀 I'm passionate about contributing to the future of technology.<br> I believe that technology has the power to change the world, and I want to be part of that change.</p>

 <p align="left">🌱 I'm always looking for opportunities to learn, grow, and collaborate with like-minded individuals.</p>